madjyc/ShotBoard/README.md

 You're now ready to run **ShotBoard**! 🎉

-## User Guide: How to Use the ShotBoard Interface
+## User Guide: How to Use ShotBoard

 ### Opening a Video File
 To begin working with a video: